jeguberman/game_engine/design/log.md

 I've given up on the event bus.
 The more I learn about it, the more I'm convinced it isn't appropriate for what I'm doing.
 The idea is sound, but I'm not willing to break my whole project trying to implement something I don't understand.

 I'm adding the controller.
 Controller has it's own debug information, but now it's functionally different from my animation frames per second controller.
-Thinking of making a debug module for the Game Class Object.
+Thinking of making a debug module for the Game Class Object, but not right now.
+Right now I want to get the controller working.